 - There is a divorce happening roughly every 13 seconds in the U.S.

 We hope these stats helped paint a bigger picture of what true divorce rates look like these days.
 While it’s more morally acceptable to get divorced than ever before, we are seeing a downward trend with millennials and other younger generations.

 Learn more about divorce, or the divorce process in CA, by contacting a skilled legal professional.
-Call us at the Law Offices of James P. White today to schedule a free consultation.
+Call us at the White Oak Law today to schedule a consultation.